SOAS Standing Orders: Annex XIV: Procedures for the Conduct of Committee Meetings

 12. The Chair may at any time call an extraordinary meeting.

-13 The Chair will call an extraordinary meeting on the receipt of a written request to that effect stating clearly the purpose for which the meeting is required and signed by no fewer than five members in the case of Governing Body, three for Resources & Planning Committee, eight for Academic Board and one third of the membership for other Committees.
+13 The Chair will call an extraordinary meeting on the receipt of a written request to that effect stating clearly the purpose for which the meeting is required and signed by no fewer than five members in the case of the Board of Trustees, three for Resources & Planning Committee, eight for Academic Board and one third of the membership for other Committees.

 14. Notice of an extraordinary meeting will be issued a minimum of five working days before the meeting is convened where the Committee has no lay members, and seven working days when the Committee has lay members.